jitsi/handbook/docs/devops-guide/scalable.md

 * `/etc/jitsi/jicofo/sip-communicator.properties` (hostname of jitsi-meet, nickname of videobridge, vb_password)

-With the latest stable (April 2020) videobridge, it is no longer necessary to set public and private IP adresses in the `sip-communicator.properties` as the bridge will figure out the correct configuration by itself.
+With the latest stable (April 2020) videobridge, it is no longer necessary to set public and private IP addresses in the `sip-communicator.properties` as the bridge will figure out the correct configuration by itself.

 ## Testing